 - Research areas: the intersection of practical theology, ecclesiology, and liturgical & ritual studies; U.S.-Latino/a theologies; multicultural parishes and congregations; theologies of suffering; American Catholicism

-- Methodological expertise: ecclesiology and ethnography, qualitative research, participant observation
+- Methodological expertise: ecclesiology and ethnography, qualitative research, lived theology

 My research examines the role of ritual in the cultivation of community in contexts of difference, marginality, and suffering.
-This focus has manifested itself in two closely related research trajectories: my dissertation, which examines intercultural ritual in diverse Catholic parishes; and an ongoing secondary project, the study of liturgical and devotional practices among women who have suffered pregnancy loss.
-Both projects have yielded peer-reviewed publications and meaningful collaborations with other scholars and practitioners; my dissertation will also serve as the basis for a forthcoming book manuscript.
+This focus has manifested in two closely related research trajectories: my current book project, which examines intercultural ritual in diverse Catholic parishes; and an ongoing secondary project, the study of liturgical and devotional practices among women who have suffered pregnancy loss.
+Both projects have yielded peer-reviewed publications and meaningful collaborations with other scholars and practitioners.
 My next project, a diverse multi-case study of communal interpretations of the Way of the Cross, will examine the interplay between movement, place, and ritual storytelling.